Easy DIY Wooden Pumpkin Lantern (2 Patterns)

 If you’re searching for a creative Halloween decoration, look no further than this festive wooden Jack-O-Lantern!
 This is a great DIY project for beginners.
 It’s simple to make and only requires a few common tools and supplies.

-The free step-by-step plan includes detailed instructions for making a short and tall pumpkin lantern, a material list, and two face patterns.
+The step-by-step plan includes detailed instructions for making a short and tall pumpkin lantern, a material list, and two face patterns.
 Let’s get started!

 This tutorial contains affiliate links to supplies and tools.
 Purchases made using these links help support the Saws on Skates website and allows me to share more projects and tips with you.
 There is no cost to you for using these links.
 Visit my site policies for more information.